alexniemtsov/ya-rlox/README.md

         is ignored.
       Bitwise operations: declared by keywords `AND, OR, NOR, XOR`

-      Precedence and groupping: Round brackets `()`
+      Precedence and grouping: Round brackets `()`

   Statements (produce Effect: modify state, read input, produce output) e.g. `print`
       Semicolon promotes expression to statement

   Scoping: `{}` curly brackets (packs a series of statements is a single one)

-  Variables: declared with `var` statement, if initializer is ommited the value defaults to `nil`.
+  Variables: declared with `var` statement, if initializer is omitted the value defaults to `nil`.
 Once declared it can be accessed and mutated with-in the scope.

   Control Flow: